-- Where an item on the agenda at a Council meeting is contentious and is likely be the subject of a number of deputations, the Council may resolve to meet at another time to provide a greater opportunity to be heard. - (2) The CEO and the President shall set the time and date of the meeting to provide the opportunity to be heard. - Where the Council resolves to meet to provide the opportunity to be heard under subclause (1), the Presiding Member shall:
+Where an item on the agenda at a Council meeting is contentious and is likely be the subject of a number of deputations, the Council may resolve (1)to meet at another time to provide a greater opportunity to be heard.

-- instruct the CEO to provide local public notice of the time and date when the Council will meet to provide an opportunity to be heard; provide a written invitation to attend the meeting to provide the opportunity to be heard to all members of the public who have applied under clause 6.9 to make a deputation on the issue; and - cause minutes to be kept of the meeting to provide the opportunity to be heard.
+- (2)The CEO and the President shall set the time and date of the meeting to provide the opportunity to be heard. - (3) Where the Council resolves to meet to provide the opportunity to be heard under subclause (1), the Presiding Member shall: - instruct the CEO to provide local public notice of the time and a when the Souchase (1), and residue an opportunity to be heard; provide a written invitation to attend the meeting to provide the opportunity to be heard to all members of the public who have applied under clause 6.9 to make a deputation on the issue; and (a) (b) - (c) cause minutes to be kept of the meeting to provide the opportunity to be heard

 - (4) A meeting held under subclause (1) shall be conducted only to hear submissions.
-The council shall not make resolutions at a meeting to provide - (5) At a meeting held under subclause (1), each person making a submission shall be provided with the opportunity to fully state his or her case. - A member of the public shall be limited to 10 minutes in making an oral submission, but this period may be extended at the discretion of the (6) Presiding Member. - (7) Once every member of the public has had the opportunity to make a submission the Presiding Member is to close the meeting. - The CEO is to ensure that a report is included on the agenda of the next Council meeting summarising each submission made at the meeting.
-(8) - (9) The Council must not resolve on the matter that is the subject of a meeting to provide the opportunity to be heard until it has received the CEO's report under subclause (8).
+The council shall not make resolutions at a meeting to provide the opportunity to be heard. - (5) At a meeting held under subclause (1), each person making a submission shall be provided with the opportunity to fully state his or her case. - (6) A member of the public shall be limited to 10 minutes in making an oral submission, but this period may be extended at the discretion of the Presiding Member. - (7) Once every member of the public has had the opportunity to make a submission the Presiding Member is to close the meeting. - (8) The CEO is to ensure that a report is included on the agenda of the next Council meeting summarising each submission made at the meeting. - (9) The Council must not resolve on the matter that is the subject of a meeting to provide the opportunity to be heard until it has received the CEO's report under subclause (8).